Benchmarking multicultural services

 - No cross-cultural training for staff.

-- No identified resource allocation for NESB needs (collections, programs, digital literacy and technology).
+- No identified resource allocation for CALD needs (collections, programs, digital literacy and technology).

-- The library does not have a relationship with local NESB communities and government organisations.
+- The library does not have a relationship with local CALD communities and government organisations.

 Benchmark 3: Quality of service and collections